genbratton/html_to_wordpress_theme/README.md

-# Convert an HTML Document into a WordPress Theme
+# Create a Base (Starter) WordPress Theme

 ## Description

-Develop a base WordPress theme using basic HTML, CSS, and PHP.
+Develop a starter WordPress theme using basic HTML, CSS, and PHP.

 ## Objectives

 After completing this lesson, participants will be able to:

-* Modify an existing HTML document.
-* Create basic WordPress theme files.
-* Create a basic CSS file.
+* Create a basic WordPress theme.
-* Incorporate HTML and CSS into a WordPress theme file.
+* Incorporate HTML and CSS in theme files.
-* Apply basic PHP tags inside WordPress theme files.
+* Add functionality to a theme using PHP.
-* Install and use a custom WordPress theme.
+* Install and use theme.
+* Modify a theme using the Theme Editor.

 ## Target Audience

 Who is this lesson intended for?
 What interests/skills would they bring?
-Put an "x" in the brackets for all that apply.

 * [ ] Users / Content Writers
 * [x] Designers